vintheweirdass/assistbot/README.md

 ```shell
 go mod download
 ```
-i recommend you to learn each commands that are used in this package, since i will progressively adding more command to it. like "how do they act?", "how they use the deps", "how do they take the args?", and more
+i recommend you to learn each commands that are used in this package, since i will progressively adding more commands to it. like "how do they act?", "how they use the deps", "how do they take the args?", and more

 ### Run the program